matthriscu/TBH/README.md

 - For long selections the waiting time for a response is very long (> 20s).
 This is because of the time it takes ChatGPT to generate a response.

+### Extra generated file for comment and optimization suggestions

+- When running the commands `ChatGPT Add Comments` and `ChatGPT Optimize` an extra (unnecessary) file is generated instead of just generating the diff editor.
+This is because we could not find another way to format the generated response.
+If the file is closed within Visual Studio Code, it is not deleted.
+  It only gets deleted if one of the provided buttons is pressed (`Accept suggestions` or `Ignore suggestions`).

 ---

 ## Release Notes